Fullstack-LLC/Inbounder/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
+5. Ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

 ## License